 Imagine you are applying to be a General Post Office engineer at Dollis Hill.
 Fill in the job application form below.

 Application Form Name Your skills What job are you applying for?
-(The second s ick one) Why do you want to work at the GPO Research Station at Dollis Hill?
-Engineer Tick this box if you agree to s the Official Secrets Act It's interesting because
+(Tick one) Why do you want to work at the GPO Research Station at Dollis Hill?
+It's interesting because